-- Consistent with the 2014 reinsurance program trended forward to 2019, \$5 billion in net funding (the "scorable" amount of increased federal spending after taking into account premium reduction and associated decline in APTC subsidies) would lead to an average reduction in premiums on- and off-exchange of approximately 12 percent, depending on the circumstances of each state's enrollment and risk profile. - 2.
-A premium reduction of 12 percent would reduce the second lowest-cost Silver plan, the benchmark for the APTC and its associated subsidy costs by an equivalent amount.
-The entire nominal reinsurance funding would not all go toward reducing the APTC amount because: - a.
-Some of the plans that qualify for the second-lowest-cost Silver plan are more "efficient" than the average plan, so their reduction in premium from reinsurance is actually lower than the 12 percent average reduction for all plans. - b.
-Some of the reinsurance goes to off-exchange plans and to individuals on-exchange who are unsubsidized, which has no direct effect on the APTC (although it benefits unsubsidized consumers).
+1. Consistent with the 2014 reinsurance program trended forward to 2019, \$5 billion in net funding (the "scorable" amount of increased federal spending after accounting premium reduction and associated decline in APTC subsidies) would lead to a reduction in premiums on- and off-Exchange in the range of 10 to 12 percent, depending on the circumstances of each state's enrollment and risk profile.

+- 2. A premium reduction of 10-12 percent would reduce the second lowest-cost Silver plan, the benchmark for the APTC and its associated subsidy costs by an equivalent amount.
+The entire nominal reinsurance funding would not all go towards reducing the APTC amount because: - a.
+Some of the plans that qualify for the second lowest-cost Silver plan are more "efficient" than the average plan, so their reduction in premium from reinsurance is actually lower than the 10 percent average reduction for all plans; and - b.
+Some of the reinsurance goes to off-Exchange plans and to individuals on-Exchange who are unsubsidized, which has no direct effect on the APTC (although it benefits unsubsidized consumers). - 3.
+Taking into account the two reduction factors in 3(a) and 3(b) above, modeling shows that between 67 and 75 percent of the Risk Stabilization Fund would contribute to a reduction in APTC funding (lowering the second lowest-cost Silver plan).